ricab/scope_guard/README.md

 ## Intro

-A public, general, simple, fast, and tested C++11 scope_guard which forbids implicitly ignored returns and optionally enforces noexcept at compile time in C++17.
+A public, general, simple, fast, and SFINAE-friendly C++11 scope guard which forbids implicitly ignored returns and optionally enforces noexcept at compile time (in C++17).

 Usage is easy: